George Osborne, 10th Duke of Leeds

 George Godolphin Osborne, 10th Duke of Leeds, JP (18 September 1862 – 10 May 1927), styled Earl of Danby from birth until 1872 and subsequently Marquess of Carmarthen until 1895, was a British peer and Conservative politician.

 Early life

-He was the second and oldest surviving son of The 9th Duke of Leeds and his wife, The Hon.
+Osborne was born at 13 Hertford Street in Mayfair, the second and oldest surviving son of The 9th Duke of Leeds and his wife, The Hon.
 Frances Georgiana Pitt-Rivers, daughter of The 4th Baron Rivers.
 Leeds was educated at Eton College and then at Trinity College, Cambridge.

 Career

 He entered the British House of Commons, as Marquess of Carmarthen, in 1887, representing Brixton until December 1895, when he succeeded his father in his titles.
 In his first three years as Member of Parliament (MP), Lord Carmarthen was assistant secretary to The 1st Baron Knutsford.

 He served as Treasurer of the Household in 1895 and 1896, and sat in the London County Council.
 Leeds was a Justice of the Peace for the North Riding of the County of York.
 He was a lieutenant in the Yorkshire Hussars and an honorary captain in the Royal Naval Volunteer Reserve.
 Leeds commanded the Royal Yacht Squadron and was a naval aide-de-camp to the King.

 At the end of the nineteenth century, the Duke of Leeds was initiated into the fraternal society of the Ancient Order of Druids and was present in Stonehenge in August 1905 for the first massive ceremony organized by the A.O.D.

 The Duke was noted for his racing greyhounds.
 His gambling debts played a part in the sale of the family seat Hornby Castle by his heir.